racheltasolyi/rachels-discord-bot/README.md

       - Or `CTRL`+`Shift`+`P` to open the command palette on Windows, then select "Format Document"
 11. In the terminal, run `install discord`, `pip install easy-pil`, and `pip install asyncpraw` if necessary (add ` --user` at the end if you run into any permissions issues)
     - If asyncpraw is outdated, run `pip install --upgrade https://github.com/praw-dev/asyncpraw/archive/master.zip` to update to latest version
+12. In the terminal, run `python -m pip install -U git+https://github.com/Rapptz/discord-ext-menus` for the discord.menus extension